Edmonton LRT: Lines

-During construction, surface area was preserved (although costs increased) by tunnelling under the downtown core and the University of Alberta main campus.
+During the construction of the Capital Line, surface area was preserved (although costs increased) by tunnelling under the downtown core and the University of Alberta main campus.
 The underground portions of the LRT connect to the Edmonton Pedway system with links to many buildings.
 The LRT crosses the North Saskatchewan River between the Government Centre and University stations on the Dudley B. Menzies Bridge, a dedicated LRT and pedestrian bridge.

 Storage, maintenance and operations of the LRT are controlled from the D.L.
 MacDonald Yard.
+The Gerry Wright Operations and Maintenance Facility provides additional storage, maintenance, and operations for the Valley Line.

 The LRT operates approximately between 5:00 a.m. and 1:00 a.m. daily.
-During peak-times, trains departing Clareview to Downtown run approximately every five to ten minutes, and run every 15 minutes during off-peak hours.
-Trains from Century Park to Downtown run on a five-minute frequency during peak-times and run every five to ten minutes during off-peak times.
-After 10 p.m. trains run every 15 minutes.
+During peak times, Capital Line trains run approximately every six minutes, and run every 15 minutes during off-peak hours.
+After 6 p.m. trains run every 15 minutes.
+Metro Line trains run on a twelve-minute frequency during peak times and run every fifteen minutes during off-peak times.
+On weekdays, Valley Line trains run on a ten-minute frequency from 5 a.m. to 9:30 p.m. and run every fifteen minutes after 9:30 p.m.
+On Saturdays, Valley Line trains run on a ten-minute frequency from 5 a.m. to 6:30 p.m. and run every fifteen minutes after 6:30 p.m.
+All trains run on a fifteen-minute frequency all day on Sundays.

 Before the opening of the Metro Line, the city held a naming contest, to determine the names of the five current and future LRT lines.
 On January 31, 2013, the city announced the names: Capital Line, Metro Line, Valley Line, Energy Line, and Festival Line.

 Stations

 The Capital Line has 15 stations: Clareview, Belvedere, Coliseum, Stadium, Churchill, Central, Bay/Enterprise Square, Corona, Government Centre, University, Health Sciences/Jubilee, McKernan/Belgravia, South Campus/Fort Edmonton Park, Southgate, and Century Park stations.
-Of these, Churchill, Central, Bay/Enterprise Square, Corona, Government Centre, and University are underground.
-The three newest stations opened in September 2015 for the Metro Line: MacEwan, Kingsway/Royal Alex, and NAIT.
+Of these, Central, Bay/Enterprise Square, Corona, Government Centre, University, and the Capital/Metro Line platform at Churchill, are underground.